Locate and display files in a directory tree.

 Which.cmd - Show full path to executable.

-Which - Rob Vanderwoude (Batch/Perl/VBScript)
+Which - several scripts from Rob Vanderwoude.

-CD - Change Directory
+CD - Change Directory.

-TYPE - Display the contents of a text file
+TYPE - Display the contents of a text file.

-Equivalent bash command (Linux): which - Show full path of commands
+Equivalent bash command (Linux): which - Show full path of commands.

-Equivalent Powershell command: (get-command $file).Definition
+Equivalent PowerShell cmdlet: (get-command $file).Definition